-Remove the four nuts on the unit's cover, and carefully lift the cover off (Figure 5-2).
+5. Remove the four nuts on the unit's cover, and carefully lift off the cover (Figure 5-2).
 Retain the cover and the nuts to be reinstalled with the replacement unit.

-Be very careful not to drop any of the nuts or screws as you remove or replace them.
+NOTICE Be very careful not to drop any of the nuts or screws as you remove or replace them.
 It may be possible for them to get under one of the adjacent unit covers or contact the exposed back of one of the display boards on the front cover.
 If this happens, it is possible for the part to cause a short on a unit under power and therefore a possible turbine trip.

-Unscrew the four long screws holding the two-board pack together (Figure 5-3).
+6. Unscrew the four long screws holding the two-board pack together (Figure 5-3).